2025-26 NHL Awards Betting Preview: Odds, Predictions, Best Bets

 Frank J. Selke TrophyOFFOFF

 The best NHL betting sites have a number of attractive odds on the board to win awards for the 2025-26 season.
 There are plenty of familiar names on the board, and some newcomers that could make a splash!
-You can head to my Olympic hockey betting predictions to scratch your itch.
+Note that with some races out of reach and nearly decided, they are off the board as of April 8.
+Continue reading below to see NHL awards best bets and reasoning for each selection.

 Furthermore, for updated NHL awards betting odds at Bovada, navigate to All Sports > Hockey > NHL Awards.